This site is for Canadian Healthcare Professionals.

 Please follow the guidelines for the storage and handling of the vaccines to ensure their efficacy.

 No, thawed vaccines cannot be refrozen.
-Once thawed, vials can be stored refrigerated between 2° to 8°C for up to 50 days prior to first use.
+Once thawed, vials and pre-filled syringes can be stored refrigerated between 2° to 8°C for up to 50 days prior to first use.1

-Pediatrics: Safety and efficacy in individuals <6 months of age not established.
+Pediatrics: Safety and efficacy in individuals <6 months of age has not yet been.

 • Hypersensitivity to the active ingredient or to any ingredients in the formulation, including any non-medicinal ingredient, or component of the container.